emissary-ingress/emissary/docs/user-guide/with-istio.md

 We'll test this by deploying a really simple application called `micromaze`, which comprises three microservices: the `usersvc`, the `gruesvc`, and the `mazesvc`.
 In the world of this app, users and grues wander around a maze, but the important point here is simply that the `mazesvc` has to talk to the `usersvc` and the `gruesvc`, both of which in turn have to talk to a Postgres database.

-Bare-bones versions of all three apps live on GitHub in our [micromaze](https://github.com/datawire/micromaze).
+Bare-bones versions of all three apps live on GitHub in our [micromaze](https://github.com/datawire/micromaze) repository.
 Since Datawire has already published Docker images for them on DockerHub, you don't need to clone that repo unless you're curious about the microservices, or you want to rebuild images locally for some reason.

 ### Deploying the Microservices